mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 All of clangd's features would work for things declared in `other.h`.
 For the new file, clangd would find _.clangd_ but would look in `src/inc/` for `other.h`, since the path is relative to the file being operated on.
 Obviously, clangd would fail to find `other.h`, and anything in our new .c file using things from `other.h` would not be included in clangd's analysis.

+This severely limits the use of a _.clangd_ file for specifying compile flags.
+Effectively, all .c and .cpp files must be in the same directory.

 ## compile_flags.txt